kalaksi/docker-tftpd/README.md

 The user should populate ```/tftpboot/boot``` with bootable images and usually replace the ```/tftpboot/pxelinux.cfg``` directory with one having the appropriate configuration.
 See ```docker-compose.yml``` in the source repository for an example.

-Here's an overview of the directory structure with an example boot image for LibreELEC.
+Here's an overview of the directory structure with an example boot image for LibreELEC and another for RaspBian (Raspberry Pi).
 ```
 /tftpboot
  ├── pxelinux.cfg           <- Configuration directory.
 Mount your own directory over this to customize.
  │   └── default            <- Example configuration that only contains the "Boot from local disk" option.
  ├── boot                   <- Place your boot files here.
- │   └── libreelec
+ │   ├── libreelec
- │       └── KERNEL
+ │   │   └── KERNEL
+ │   └── root               <- Special directory (optional).
+Contents are copied to TFTP root (to /tftpboot).
+Useful with Raspberry Pi since it expects a certain structure.
+ │       ├── bootcode.bin   <- This file is always required to be on the root level with RPi.
+Rest of the boot files can be placed in subdirs but it's not mandatory.
+ │       └── abcd1234       <- All boot files can also be placed directly under `root` if desired.
+See: https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/net.md
+ │           ├── start.elf
+ │           └── ...
+ │
- └── syslinux               <- Contains files and configuration directory necessary for booting with pxelinux.
+ └── syslinux               <- Contains prepopulated files and configuration necessary for booting with pxelinux.
 No need to touch this.
      ├── pxelinux.0         <- The BIOS file that should usually be loaded by the PXE clients.
 DHCP server should be configured accordingly.
      ├── boot -> ../boot
      ├── pxelinux.cfg -> ../pxelinux.cfg